 To start the Puttanesca Sauce, add the garlic mixture to a medium-large skillet or pan over medium heat and cook for a few minutes until the mixture is fragrant.
 Then add in the tomato juice from the drained tomatoes and continue to cook down.

 If you’re me and over-blended your tomatoes, you can just add all your tomatoes now.

 Ideally, you would add the tomato juice and tomato pulp separately, but what I did seemed to work okay also.

 This Puttanesca Sauce is really savory as-is, but we are going to add even more savory ingredients to it to give it some body.
 Capers and olives does the trick.

 If you aren’t a caper or olive fan, you can actually leave these out and the sauce is still really good, but simpler.
 Betsy doesn’t love olives or capers so I left them out for her and her version was still good.

 Assuming you like olives and capers though, add them to your sauce and cook for a minute or two and then toss in your cooked pasta!

 As your pasta cooks, reserve about a cup of the cooking water.
 If the sauce is too thick at the end, pour in a bit of salty pasta cooking water which will thin out the sauce some.
 I had to add about 1/4 cup to mine to get the sauce to the right consistency.

 Serve this up as soon as you can garnished with fresh parsley and Parmesan cheese!

-For the time it takes to make, this is a really flavorful and wonderful sauce.
+For the time it takes to make, this Puttanesca Sauce is really flavorful and wonderful.